-Our attorney at The Law Offices of R.F.
-Johnson Jr. can help you with this determination.
+Mr. Johnson at RF Johnson Jr. Law Offices can help you with this determination.
 While the support is set by statutory guidelines, the factors that can affect your support include issues related to custody and visitation, as well as financial ability and needs.
-We can help you understand how these factors influence the calculation and we can protect your interests and those of your child or children.
+He can help you understand how these factors influence the calculation, and he can protect your interests and those of your child or children.

 The guidelines provide an estimate of an appropriate child support amount for the parties.
 The actual amount of child support can be greater or less than the guidelines suggest, either by agreement of the parties or by order of the court after evidence is provided which demonstrates why a deviation from the guidelines is necessary.

 Modifying Child Support

 After child support has been awarded, it can be modified by either parent upon proof that a significant change in circumstances has occurred since the court ordered the present amount of child support.
 When such a change is shown to have occurred, the guidelines will be reapplied to determine the correct amount of support.